Attriumph/Interview-Problem-Summary/README.md

 ## 5.5.
 Position property
 * relative: not change the display property of elements
 * absolute: if parents of the elements do not set relative or absolute, the element will locate by the body
-  - width of block elements becomes auto, the width of its child element will affect by its width
+  - width of block elements becomes , the width of its child element will affect by its width
   - inline elements' display will become blocks
 * using relative and absolute, the elements will cover other elements; but we can set z-index as -1
 ## 5.6. float